felix314159/flask_riotAPI_leaguestats/README.md

 # flask_riotAPI_leaguestats
-Proof-of-concept website inspired by op.gg, written by myself from scratch
+League of Legends stats website inspired by op.gg, written by me from scratch using Flask.

 # What is this?